AmpersandTarski/prototype-frontend/docs/definition_of_done.md

 This activity acts as an alternative for the more formally defined Definition of Ready, as we currently have no Definition of Ready.

-## Manually tested
+### Manually tested

 This means that the developer has performed his/her own testing manually.
 Optionally the peer reviewer(s) can also have performed such tests.

-### Documentation partially updated means that existing documentation has been updated
+### Documentation partially updated

+This means that existing documentation has been updated

 ## Future